fncbook/fnc/book/linsys/efficiency.md

 which holds for any positive integer $p$.
 This formula has memorable similarity to the antiderivative "power rule" for $\int x^p \, dx$.
 Applying it to {eq}`trisolveflops` leads us to conclude that solving a triangular linear system of size $n\times n$ takes $\sim n^2$ flops.
 An analysis of backward substitution yields the same result.

-Now let's count flops for LU factorization from the listing of {ref}`function-lufact`.
+Now let's count flops for LU factorization from the listing of {numref}`Function {number}<function-lufact>`.
 Line 15 requires one division.
 Line 16 is an operation on vectors of length $n-j+1$, requiring $n-j+1$ scalar multiplications and the same number of subtractions.
 These statements occur inside two loops, which requires a nested sum:

 ```{math}
 :label: gecount1